R. A. Jones

 Robert Arthur Jones (20 November 1849 – 23 May 1925) was born in Liverpool but moved to Southend-on-Sea after working for a clock and watchmaker in Manchester.
 In 1890 he set up his jewellery business on Southend's High Street.
 He went on to become one of the most important benefactors of the town.

-Business career

-R A Jones' shop was situated at 76–78 High Street, Southend.
+R. A. Jones & Sons

+In 1890, Jones moved from Stoke-on-Trent to Southend, purchasing the watchmaking business of Alexander Wixley.
+The shop was situated at 76–78 High Street, Southend (formerly no.3), although in the early days he also operated from the Pier Pavilion.

+After Jones died in 1925, the business was continued by his son, Edward Cecil, after whom the local school Cecil Jones Academy is named.
+It suffered severe damage during World War II when in October 1942, the area was hit by a Messerschmitt attack.

+The store closed in 1979, when it was replaced by a Lavells newsagents, which in turn was replaced by Dixons, another firm started in Southend.
+The building is still prominent in Southend High Street, currently hosting Yours Clothing, with its large clock and the name R.A.Jones moulded into the fascia.

 An image of the shop, taken c.1914, is preserved in the Essex Record Office.

-An archive of papers, receipts and photographs relating to the business of R A Jones is cared for at the Central Museum, Southend.
+An archive of papers, receipts and photographs relating to the business of R. A. Jones & Sons is cared for at the Central Museum, Southend.

-After R A Jones died in 1925, the High Street business was continued by his son, Edward Cecil.
-It suffered severe damage during World War Two when, in October 1942, the area was hit by a Messerschmitt attack.

-The store finally closed in 1979, when it was replaced by a Lavells newsagents, which in turn was replaced by Dixons (another firm started in Southend).
-The building is still prominent in Southend High Street, currently hosting Yours ladyswear, with its large clock and the name R.A.Jones moulded into the fascia.

 Personal life

+Jones married Emma Julia Pedley in 1878 in Stoke-on-Trent.
+The couple had two sons, Edward Cecil and Arthur Percy.
+In 1907, Jones put forward that the borough of Southend-on-Sea should change its name to Thamesmouth.
+The campaign failed but he named his house on Clifftown Parade after his idea.
+Emma died in November 1912.
+In 1919, Jones was made the second ever Honorary Freeman of Southend-on-Sea because of his philanthropy, while in 1920 he was awarded an MBE for his wartime roles during World War I. Jones died at the age of 75, on 23 May 1925 and his funeral saw the town turn out in force along the procession route, with the service taking place at St. John's the Baptist, with his body being interred at Priory Park.
+Two years after his death, a memorial oak chancel screen, designed by Sir Charles Nicholson was installed in his memory at St. John's the Baptist.

+Jones' son, Edwin Cecil, followed his father with his philanthropy and service to the town, serving on the council from 1941 to 1954 and was made a Honorary Freeman of the town in 1955, subsequently also being awarded an MBE.